oracle-livelabs/oci-migration/jde-move-improve/introduction/introduction.md

 ### JDE Trial Edition on Oracle Cloud Infrastructure Overview

 JD Edwards EnterpriseOne is a comprehensive suite of integrated global business applications.
-The machine image provided by Oracle allows organizations to create a trial instance of JD Edwards EnterpriseOne Release 9.2 in the Oracle Compute Cloud.
-This 'All-in-One' Demo/Sandbox image enables customers to explore new functionality in JD Edwards EnterpriseOne 9.2 Applications Release 23, and Tools Release 9.2.7.0 without installing JD Edwards EnterpriseOne in their data centers.
+The machine image provided by Oracle allows organizations to create a trial instance of JD Edwards EnterpriseOne Release 23 in the Oracle Compute Cloud.
+This 'All-in-One' Demo/Sandbox image enables customers to explore new functionality in JD Edwards EnterpriseOne Release 23, and Tools Release 9.2.7.0 without installing JD Edwards EnterpriseOne in their data centers.
 New functionality may include:

 * New industry modules.
 * One view financial statements.